Skip to Content

 Negative Offset wheels are the most common aftermarket wheels on trucks.
 They’re measured by how far their backpads protrude from the center line.
 A truck with -44 negative offset wheels will stick out more than a car.
 This can negatively affect the vehicle’s handling and put additional stress on its suspension.
 If you’re interested in negative offset wheels, be sure to do your research.

-READ ALSO: How Much Does a Paint Job For a Truck Cost?
+READ ALSO: How Much is a U-Haul Truck?

 To change the offset of your wheel, you’ll have to change your suspension and drive train.
 You can also add spacers to the wheels.
 Usually, these spacers are brakes.
 Measurement tools make this easy.
 You’ll need to know the offset of your wheel to determine whether you need to add a spacer.